Kingston802/cheatsheets/gdb.md

 (gdb) n # ^
 (gdb) step # step into function calls
 (gdb) s # ^
-(gdb) print var_name # print the current value of a variable in the program (gdb) bt # 'backtrace' gives useful info about where you are (gdb) quit
+(gdb) print var_name # print the current value of a variable called 'var_name' in the program (gdb) bt # 'backtrace' gives useful info about where you are (gdb) quit
 ```